star-one/Universal-Credit-eligibility-checker/README.md

 https://github.com/star-one/Universal-Credit-eligibility-checker

 Feel free to use and change as you see fit, but please credit myself
-and Birmingham City Council and provide the GitHub link above as a
+and Birmingham City Council and provide the GitHub link above
 if you do in a comment like this.
 It's the polite thing to do.
 And it's
 always nice to be told if other people are using it.